Mitsubishi Logistics: Services

-Mitsubishi Logistics’ business can be categorized into two areas; logistics and real estate.
+Mitsubishi Logistics' business can be categorized into two areas; logistics and real estate.
 The company's main businesses are in warehouse management, seaport logistics, and real estate.

 The company's logistics business has a history of 120 years and owns affiliate companies throughout the world.
 Its performance ranks at the top among Japan's logistics industry.
 Mitsubishi Logistics possesses Japan's largest warehouse.
 It works closely with its subsidiaries abroad and has a good track record in handling pharmaceuticals and chemicals.
 It owns 63,000-ton refrigerated warehouses, one in eastern Japan and another in western, namely Oi in Tokyo and Rokkō Island in Kobe.

 Mitsubishi Logistics is profitable in real estate business too and actively invests in office and commercial buildings and residential houses.
-It develops many “datacenter-compatible buildings” such as Tokyo Dia Building, and is a pioneer and holds the largest domestic market share in buildings for rent with emergency generators, high earthquake resistance, and multi-carrier systems (Tokyo Dia Building is the largest seismically isolated building in Japan).
-With regards to commercial facilities, the company developed Kobe Harbor Land for example, a commercial complex in western Japan.
+It develops many "datacenter-compatible buildings" such as Tokyo Dia Building, and is a pioneer and holds the largest domestic market share in buildings for rent with emergency generators, high earthquake resistance, and multi-carrier systems (Tokyo Dia Building is the largest seismically isolated building in Japan).
+With regard to commercial facilities, the company developed Kobe Harbor Land for example, a commercial complex in western Japan.
 Eastern Japan saw the opening of Yokohama Bay Quarter outside the eastern gate of Yokohama Station on August 24, 2006.
 Mitsubishi Logistics is also undertaking development of condominiums including Nabeaure Yokohama Tower Residence and M. M. Towers Foresis.